-Outstanding borrowings under the Term Loan Facility bear interest at either: 1) one-month, three-month, or six-month SOFR with a duration adjustment ("Adjusted SOFR"), subject to a 1.000% floor, plus an applicable margin of 6.875%; or 2) the greater of various benchmark rates plus an applicable margin of 5.875%.
-Beginning in the second quarter of 2023, interest was increased on a paid-in-kind basis at a rate between 1.00% and 2.00% ("PIK interest"), dependent on the our leverage ratio.
+Outstanding borrowings under the Term Loan Facility bear interest at either: 1) one-month, three-month, or six-month term SOFR with a duration adjustment ("Adjusted Term SOFR"), subject to a 1.00% floor, plus an applicable margin of 6.875%; or 2) the greater of various benchmark rates plus an applicable margin of 5.875%.
+Beginning in the second quarter of 2023, interest was increased on a paid-in-kind basis at a rate between 1.00% and 2.00% ("PIK interest"), dependent on our net leverage ratio for the most recently reported fiscal quarter and subject to reduction upon the occurrence of certain conditions as set forth in the credit agreement governing the Term Loan Facility.
 The PIK interest is payable on the loan maturity date of September 22, 2026.
-At March 31, 2024, the Term Loan Facility bore interest, including PIK interest, based on one-month Adjusted SOFR, at 14.305%.
+At September 30, 2024, the Term Loan Facility bore interest, including PIK interest, based on one-month Adjusted Term SOFR, at 13.820%.

 The Term Loan Facility requires quarterly principal payments of \$0.4 million with the remaining unpaid principal amount due at the loan maturity date.
 We may be required to make additional principal payments annually that are calculated as a percentage of our excess cash flow, as defined by the lender, based on our net leverage ratio.
 The Term Loan Facility is collateralized by all of our assets.
 The Term Loan Facility has a first lien on all domestic assets, other than accounts receivable and inventory and has a second lien on domestic accounts receivable and inventory.
-We were in compliance with all requirements under the Term Loan Facility as of March 31, 2024.
+We were in compliance with all requirements under the Term Loan Facility as of September 30, 2024.